hamidgasmi/training.computerscience.cloud.aws/README.md

 - It's best suited for load balancing of HTTP and HTTPS traffic
 - It operates at Layer 7 and is application aware
 - It's Application aware: see inside the application, even see the html and then make advance rooting
+- Sticky session:
+	- It's available
+	- It sends traffic to the target group level
 - Use cases:
 	- A multilanguage web application:
 		- E.g., French and English